dheeraj755148/ROVER/README.md

 # Obstacle Avoiding Rover

-In the 21st century can be said as the era f automation and machine learning.
+21st century can be called as the era of automation and machine learning.
 Right from the self-driving cars to the mars rover, humanity has been testing its potentials to the maximum.

 The below project is the necessary level of automation in the self-driving cars.